 To add to the mystery, a rare crystal Shiva Linga was also found in Sukuh Temple.
 The linga is made of glass and stands on an intricately engraved bronze base which contains water.
 Astonishingly the water stored in the bronze was still there, although it had been stored for many centuries.

 The stone jars were discovered hidden beneath the Pangruwatan monument in the tempe.
-The ancient jars and their contents are currently being stored in the Archaeological Heritage Preservation Hall of Central Java, Prambanan, Klaten.
+The ancient jars and their contents are currently being stored in the Archaeological Heritage Preservation Hall of Central Java in Klaten.

-Local people believe that the discovery of the water is linked to the mythological Tirta Amrita, or Water of Life told in the Adiparwa, the first book of the Mahabharata (part of the Tirta Amrita story is inscribed on stones at Candi Sukuh).
+Local people believe that the discovery of the water is linked to the Tirta Amrita (Water of Life) told in the Adiparva, the first book of the Mahabharata (a part of the Tirta Amrita story is inscribed on stones at Candi Sukuh).

 How to get there

-The temple is at 36 km from Solo or 20 km from downtown Karanganyar.
-Bus serving the route Solo-Tawangmangu is available in Tirtonadi bus station every half an hour.
-After entering the first gate, visitor will have to walk for another 2 kilometers to enter the temple complex.
+The temple is 36 km from Solo or 20 km from downtown Karanganyar.
+Bus serving the route Solo-Tawangmangu is available in Tirtonadi bus station every 30 min.
+After entering the first gate, visitor will have to walk for 2 km to enter the temple complex.